plotly/Kaleido/src/py/README.md

   # n is number of processes
   await k.write_fig(fig, path="./", opts={"format":"jpg"})

+# You can also set a default timeout via environment variable:
+# export KALEIDO_RENDER_TIMEOUT=30
+# Use "none" to disable timeouts.

 # other `kaleido.Kaleido` arguments:
 # page:  Change library version (see PageGenerators below)